 The damp will take a toll on a wooden deck, causing mildew and rot.
 If this happens to portions of a wooden deck that are crucial to its structural integrity, the cost to repair the damage could make you wince.

-Benefit: Composite deck materials are significantly more durable and resistant to mold, mildew, and decay.
+Benefits of Trex Decks During the Spring: Composite deck materials are significantly more durable and resistant to mold, mildew, and decay.

 Wood grain certainly has a natural beauty to it that cannot be replicated, especially when it is stained.
 But have you noticed how long the beauty doesn’t last?

-Benefit: Trex composite decking material doesn’t fade like wood does.
+Benefit of Trex Decks During the Summer: Trex composite decking material doesn’t fade like wood does.
 The rich colors of the material will long outlive the color of a wooden deck.

-(Check out our post Before and After: Wooden Decks Don’t Withstand Time Like Trex Decks Do for comparisons of what certain types of wood look like new and old.)
+Check out our post Before and After: Wooden Decks Don’t Withstand Time Like Trex Decks Do for comparisons of what certain types of wood look like new and old.